Did you suffer serious complications or side effects after having a Watchman stroke device implanted?

 Lawsuits may be forming against Boston Scientific, the maker of the Watchman LAA Closure Device, because of complications allegedly suffered by patients who had the device implanted.

 If you or someone you love was injured as a result of having the Watchman device implanted, you may be entitled to compensation.
-Call the experienced lawyers at Hood National Law Group today for a free consultation to see if you qualify for a Watchman stroke device claims lawsuit.
+Call the experienced lawyers at National Injury Help today for a free consultation to see if you qualify for a Watchman stroke device claims lawsuit.
 There may be substantial cash awards from lawsuit settlements for this Boston Scientific device.

 Call 1-800-214-1010 at any time for a free case evaluation or use the form on the right hand side of the screen.

 Watchman Device Complications & Problems